harrytraynor/Power-Automate/Emails/MassEmailCSV/readme.md

 ## Import Flow

 Please refer to the guide [here](https://flow.microsoft.com/en-us/blog/import-export-bap-packages/#:~:text=Importing%20a%20flow%201%20To%20import%20a%20flow%2C,flow%20definition%20from%20the%20package%20More%20items...%20) to import the Flow into Power Automate.

-This is a basic Flow that uses OneDrive and Outlook connectors.
+### Connectors Required

+- OneDrive for Business
+- Office 365 Outlook

 ## Prepare Flow